Scaranman/Portfolio-Site/content/en/project/VCG/index.md

 ### Future Plans

-The designs shown here show just a snapshop of the all the areas of the vendor client gateway.
+The designs shown here show just a snapshot of the all the areas of the vendor client gateway.
 The designs shown here are for first phase of a 3-phase rollout:

 1. Redesign of existing features and functionality
 2. Adding additional functionality (TBD)